knavesec/CredMaster/README.md

 Plugin specific arguments can be specified with no modifications to credmaster.py, simply pass them as *--argumentname value*

 If your plugin requirements plugin-specific arguments, you can implement a validate function in the \_\_init\_\_.py file of your plugin directory that will be passed an dictionary of all optional arguments.
-An example of plugin argument validation used by the okta plugin can be found in any of the plugins provided.
+An example of plugin argument validation can be found in any of the plugins provided.

 All validate functions _must_ return a `pluginargs['url']` value to be used for the API creation, which cannot include the URI.
 FireProx will not work properly if the URI is provided.
 The `httpbrute` and `o365` methods are good examples if you need clarification.
 Everything else will be passed to the authentication function to be used.

-**That's it, enjoy!**

 ### Credits ###

-- Mike Felch [ustayready](https://twitter.com/ustayready) - CredKing & FireProx
+- Mike Felch ([ustayready](https://twitter.com/ustayready)) - CredKing & FireProx
-- Beau Bolloc [dafthack](https://twitter.com/dafthack) - MSOLSpray tool
+- Beau Bolloc ([dafthack](https://twitter.com/dafthack)) - MSOLSpray tool
-- Martin Ingesen [mrtn9](https://twitter.com/Mrtn9) - MSOLSpray Python tool
+- Martin Ingesen ([mrtn9](https://twitter.com/Mrtn9)) - MSOLSpray Python tool
-- Oliver Morton [grimhacker](https://twitter.com/grimhacker) - Office365UserEnum tool
+- Oliver Morton ([grimhacker](https://twitter.com/grimhacker)) - Office365UserEnum tool
 - Erforschr - HTTP Bruteforce tool
 - My team at [RSM](https://rsmus.com/what-we-do/services/risk-advisory/cybersecurity-data-privacy/security-testing/network-penetration-testing.html) for help with testing and development